Backup and restore

 OpenKM has several configurations, but for optimal performance, we recommend the following:

-• All the other information, folders, document structure, metadata, etc., is stored in a database.
+- All other information, folders, document structure, metadata, etc., are stored in a database.

 In that case:

-1. First, backup your database (make a SQL dump)
+- First, back up your database (make a SQL dump).

-2. Then, backup your data on the filesystem
+- Then, back up your data on the filesystem.

 By default, all documents are stored in $TOMCAT_HOME/repository.
-This default folder can be changed using the property "repository.home" in the file $TOMCAT_HOME/openkm.properties file.
-Remember from OpenKM version 8.1.x, the Lucene indexes path location in the file system is not managed by "repository.home".
+This default folder can be changed using the property "repository.home" in the file $TOMCAT_HOME/openkm.properties.
+Note that, from OpenKM version 8.1.x, the Lucene indexes path location on the file system is not managed by "repository.home".
 For more information, take a look at the Change repository home.

 Although OpenKM supports hot backups of your data, it is recommended to stop Tomcat before starting the backup.
 Apply this good practice when possible.